samiberndtson/bad-memory/README.md

 # bad-memory
-Examples from a presentation about memory bugs in C
+A presentation with examples about memory bugs in C.